designstem/projects/waste/index.md

 2. Find at least three images of examples within your discipline in which the technique of shape and countershape is being used. <br><small><f-clock-icon duration="10" /> 10 minutes</small>

 3. Design a 2D or 3D design using the shape and countershape technique.
-Make a small prototype/sketch within.<br><small><f-clock-icon duration="30" /> 30 minutes</small>
+Make a small prototype/sketch.<br><small><f-clock-icon duration="30" /> 30 minutes</small>

 -